Skip to main content

 Here we go.

-What does reimbursable expenses mean?
+What does the reimbursement of expenses mean?

 Reimbursable expenses are costs that employees incur on behalf of the company while performing their job duties, which the company agrees to pay back.
 These typically include travel expenses, meals, lodging, and other necessary expenditures directly related to work tasks.